Summary

 The bipolar disorder listing is in the impairment manual of the Social Security Administration Blue Book.
 An individual who wishes to file for bipolar disorder disability benefits should keep in mind that all disability claims are granted or denied based on medical records.

 Other aspects can also affect the decision; however, medical records will carry a lot of weight in the determination of each case.
-A history of consistent treatment is vital for success in filing your application.
-In the situation where your request has been denied, you must adequately prepare to file an appeal.
+A history of consistent treatment is vital to the success of your application.
+If your request is denied, you must adequately prepare to file an appeal.
 To do this:

 The officials at the Social Security office near you will help in processing your application.
 You can also access the starter kits for children under 18 years of age and adults.
 These kits can provide information about disability-related concerns.